-Maintenance Click on this option to display a submenu of Maintenance items:

-• Defects

-• Changes

-• Issues

-• Tasks

-• Decisions

-• Events
+Resources

+Click on the 'Construct > Resource Management > Resources' ribbon option to display the Resource Allocation window.
+You can use this window to define and allocate work for the people (resources) working on the Specification Package, either at Package level or at element level (select an element on the Specification Manager before defining the work).

+You can also select the Project window 'Risk', 'Effort' and 'Metrics' tabs to define other aspects of work on an element (the 'Construct > Project Management > Effort', 'Risks' and 'Metrics' ribbon options).
+You create and update the actual records through the '<item> Details' dialog.

-Select one of these options to display the corresponding version of the Maintenance window, on which you can create a record to define the maintenance item for the Specification Package or a selected element within it.
+Once you have allocated a resource or defined a risk, an icon displays on the element row in the corresponding column of the Specification Manager, and in the 'All Indicators' column.
+You can double-click on the icon to redisplay the appropriate Project window tab and review the record, and add more records if necessary.
+Maintenance Click on the 'Construct > Change Management' ribbon panel and select the appropriate option for any of these Maintenance items: Features Changes Documents Issues Defects Tasks The corresponding tab of the Maintenance window displays, through which you can create a record to define the maintenance item for the Specification Package or a selected element within it.
 When you create one of these records, an icon displays on the element row in the 'Maintenance' and 'All Indicators' columns of the Specification Manager.
-You can double-click on the icon to redisplay the Maintenance window and review the record, and to add more records if necessary.

-Testing Click on this option to display a submenu of test types:
+Testing Click on the 'Construct > Testing > Tests' ribbon option and select the appropriate option for any of these test types:

-• All
+- .
+A11

-• Inspection
+- Inspection

-• Unit
+- Unit

-• Integration
+- Integration

-• System
+- System

-• Acceptance
+- Acceptance

-• Scenario
+- Scenario

-Select one of these options to display the corresponding version of the Testing window, on which you can create a record to define a Test for the Specification Package or a selected element within it.
+The Testing window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the '<item> Details' dialog).

 When you create one of these records, an icon displays on the element row in the 'Test' and 'All Indicators' columns of the Specification Manager.
 You can double-click on the icon to redisplay the Testing window and review the record, and to add more records if necessary.

+View

+Package as

+Gantt or List

-View Package as Gantt Click on this option to display the 'Package Browser' view in Gantt format, for the Specification Package.
-This view lists all the elements in the Package, showing their assigned resources and the progress of work on their separate tasks, both in text on the left hand side and as a graphical timeline on a calendar on the right.
+Click on the 'Design > Model > Gantt' or 'List' ribbon options to display the Package contents in Gantt or List format, on a separate tab.
+The Gantt view lists all the elements in the Package, showing their assigned resources and the progress of work on their separate tasks, both in text on the left hand side and as a graphical timeline on a calendar on the right.
+In List format, the elements are simply listed in a more condensed form of the Specification Manager, with no Notes text, Maintenance items or Tests.
 You can review the element properties or resource details by double-clicking on the item.